← Back to blog

 The Three Questions It Must Answer

 What is the exhibition about?
-Not the medium, not the artists' biographies.
-The concept.
-During Kyiv Art Week in 2018, curator Yevhen Karas paired a Ukrainian artist with a German one to explore how virtual reality reshapes identity for Generation Y. Without that framing, a viewer would see collages with keyboards and Bitcoin-adorned figures.
-With it, they saw a thesis about how digital life fragments the self.
+Not the medium and not the artists' biographies, but the concept itself.
+During Kyiv Art Week in 2018, curator Yevhen Karas paired a Ukrainian artist with a German one to explore how virtual reality reshapes identity for Generation Y, and without that framing a viewer would only see collages with keyboards and Bitcoin-adorned figures, while with it they saw a thesis about how digital life fragments the self.

 Why does it matter?
-Context.
-What cultural, social, or historical moment does this show respond to?
-Karas connected the work to how values form differently when your primary environment is a screen.
-That is not art-historical theory.
-It is something every visitor under forty already feels but has not seen articulated in a gallery.
+This is the context, the cultural, social, or historical moment the show responds to, and Karas connected the work to how values form differently when your primary environment is a screen.
+That is not art-historical theory, but something every visitor under forty already feels and has simply never seen articulated in a gallery.

 What should the viewer look for?
-Give people an entry point.
-Not instructions on how to interpret each piece, but one thing to notice.
-In that same exhibition, the curatorial text pointed to montage as the connecting technique: both artists used collage principles to mirror how consciousness processes overlapping realities.
-Now the viewer has a lens.
+Give people an entry point, not instructions on how to interpret each piece but one thing to notice.
+In that same exhibition, the curatorial text pointed to montage as the connecting technique, since both artists used collage principles to mirror how consciousness processes overlapping realities, and with that the viewer suddenly has a lens.

 How to Write It

-Start with the question the exhibition answers.
-Not with bios, not with logistics.
-If you cannot write the question in one sentence, the curatorial concept is not sharp enough.
-"How does digital life fragment personal identity?"
-That is a curatorial question.
-"This exhibition features five emerging artists working in mixed media" is not.
+Start with the question the exhibition answers, not with bios and not with logistics, and if you cannot write that question in one sentence, the curatorial concept is not sharp enough yet.
+"How does digital life fragment personal identity?" is a curatorial question, whereas "this exhibition features five emerging artists working in mixed media" is not.

-Name the tension.
-Every good exhibition lives on a contradiction or a friction.
-Old and new.
-Local and global.
-Material and immaterial.
-When I wrote about Vladimir Bovkun's abstract paintings for ART UKRAINE, the tension was between Eastern philosophy and the information age: the paintings used air as a metaphor for unlimited space, but the concept examined how that space gets compressed by technology.
-That tension gave the text something to hold on to.
+Name the tension, because every good exhibition lives on a contradiction or a friction, whether that is old and new, local and global, or material and immaterial.
+When I wrote about Vladimir Bovkun's abstract paintings for ART UKRAINE, the tension was between Eastern philosophy and the information age, since the paintings used air as a metaphor for unlimited space while the concept examined how technology compresses that space, and that tension gave the text something to hold on to.

-Give the viewer one concrete observation.
-"The paintings use layered washes to trap light between surfaces" is something someone can look for.
-"The work interrogates the boundaries of perception" is not.
-Be specific.
-Trust the reader to make their own connections from there.
+Give the viewer one concrete observation, because "the paintings use layered washes to trap light between surfaces" is something someone can actually look for, while "the work interrogates the boundaries of perception" is not.
+Be specific, and trust the reader to make their own connections from there.

-Write in third person unless you are an artist curating your own show.
-The curatorial voice is analytical, not confessional.
-Keep it between 200 and 400 words for a gallery wall or website.
-Grant applications and catalog introductions can go up to 800, but even then, tighter is better.
+Write in third person unless you are an artist curating your own show, since the curatorial voice is analytical rather than confessional.
+Keep it between 200 and 400 words for a gallery wall or website, and while grant applications and catalog introductions can go up to 800, even then tighter is better.

 Kaufman described his method as seeking to "make the entire process organic: consult with participants, review, adapt, work, modify."
-The writing should reflect that same process.
-Draft it after the show is conceptualized but before the works are finalized.
-Revise it once you see the final selection.
-A curatorial statement written before seeing the art reads like a proposal.
-One written after reads like a rationalization.
-The best ones are written during, while the thinking is still live.
+The writing should reflect that same process, so draft it after the show is conceptualized but before the works are finalized, then revise it once you see the final selection.
+A curatorial statement written before seeing the art reads like a proposal, and one written after reads like a rationalization, while the best ones are written during, when the thinking is still live.

 Common Mistakes

 Writing an artist statement instead of a curatorial statement.
-If the text is about the artist's personal journey, it belongs on their portfolio page, not on the gallery wall next to six other people's work.
-A curatorial statement is about the exhibition as a whole.
+If the text is about the artist's personal journey, it belongs on their portfolio page rather than on the gallery wall next to six other people's work, because a curatorial statement is about the exhibition as a whole.

 Leading with logistics.
-"Running from May 12 to June 30 at the Municipal Gallery, this exhibition brings together..."
-No. Start with the idea.
-The dates go in the press release.
+Openings like "running from May 12 to June 30 at the Municipal Gallery, this exhibition brings together..." get it backwards, because you should start with the idea and let the dates go in the press release.

 Substituting jargon for thinking.
-"This exhibition interrogates the liminal spaces between post-digital ontologies and embodied experience."
-If you strip out the academic language and nothing meaningful remains, the statement needs rewriting.
-Theory should support ideas, not replace them.
-Gallerists Yuliia and Maksym Voloshyn, who run one of Kyiv's leading contemporary galleries, once told me that what they look for in exhibition materials is clarity.
-Galleries now operate almost like museums, with programs planned years ahead.
-They need text they can forward to collectors and fair committees without a glossary attached.
+Take a line like "this exhibition interrogates the liminal spaces between post-digital ontologies and embodied experience," and if you strip out the academic language and nothing meaningful remains, the statement needs rewriting, because theory should support ideas rather than replace them.
+Gallerists Yuliia and Maksym Voloshyn, who run one of Kyiv's leading contemporary galleries, once told me that what they look for in exhibition materials is clarity, and since galleries now operate almost like museums with programs planned years ahead, they need text they can forward to collectors and fair committees without a glossary attached.

 Forgetting the audience.
 A curatorial statement for a gallery wall is read by people who walked in off the street.
 A statement for a grant committee is read by panelists reviewing thirty applications in one sitting.
 Neither audience will fight through opaque writing to find your point.